Baby Food DIY | The Best Guide for Beginner’s

 (I would HIGHLY encourage you to do your own research as I have no medical background to speak from.
 I would just suggest that you educate yourself and make your own choices for your little ones.)

-Which types of produce should I choose?
+Which types of fresh produce should I choose?

 Is it important which fruits and vegetables are organic versus non-organic?